D-2.11 Noise Bootstrapping

 D-2.11.1 High-level Idea

-The core idea of the BFV bootstrapping is to homomorphically evaluate a special polynomial G𝜀(x), a digit extraction polynomial modulo p𝜀 (for some positive integer 𝜀), where the input to G𝜀(x) is a noisy plaintext value modulo p𝜀 and the output is a noise-free plaintext value modulo p𝜀, where the noise located at the least significant digits in a base-p (prime) representation gets zeroed out.
-For example, G𝜀(3p3 + 4p2 + 6p + 2) = 3p3 + 4p2 + 6p mod p𝜀.
-Given the noise resides in the least significant 𝜀 1 digits in base-p representation, we can homomorphically recursively evaluate G𝜀(x) total 𝜀 1 times in a row, which zeros out the least significant (base-p) 𝜀 1 digits of input x.
+The core idea of the BFV bootstrapping is to homomorphically evaluate a special polynomial G𝜀(x), a digit extraction polynomial modulo p𝜀 (for some positive integer 𝜀), where the input to G𝜀(x) is a noisy plaintext value modulo p𝜀 and the output is a noise-free plaintext value modulo p𝜀, shifted to the right by 1 base-p digit.
+Here, where the noise located at the least significant digits in a base-p (prime) representation is zeroed out and shifted right.
+For example, G𝜀(3p3 + 4p2 + 6p + 2) = 3p2 + 4p1 + 6 mod p𝜀.
+Given that the noise resides in the least significant 𝜀 1 digits in base-p representation, we can homomorphically and recursively evaluate G𝜀(x) total 𝜀 1 times in a row, which zeroes out and removes the least significant (base-p) 𝜀 1 digits of input x.
 To homomorphically evaluate the noisy plaintext through G𝜀(x) mod p𝜀, we need to first switch the plaintext modulus from t to p𝜀, where q p𝜀 > p = t.
-The larger 𝜀 is, the more likely that the noise gets successfully zeroed out, but instead the computation overhead becomes larger.
-If 𝜀 is small, the computation gets faster, but the digit-wise distance between the noise and the plaintext gets smaller, potentially corrupting the plaintext during bootstrapping, because removing the most significant noise digit may remove the least significant plaintext digit as well.
+The larger 𝜀 is, the more likely it is that the noise gets successfully zeroed out; however, the computation overhead becomes larger.
+If 𝜀 is small, the computation gets faster, but the digit-wise distance between the noise and the plaintext decreases, potentially corrupting the plaintext during bootstrapping, because removing the most significant noise digit may also remove the least significant plaintext digit.
 Therefore, 𝜀 should be chosen carefully.

 1.